openzipkin/openzipkin.github.io/pages/instrumenting.md

 **Annotation**

 An Annotation is used to record an occurance in time.
-There's a set of core annotations used to define the beginning and end of a request:
+There's a set of core annotations used to define the beginning and end of an RPC request:

-* **cs** - Client Start.
+* **cs** - Client Send.
 The client has made the request.
 This sets the beginning of the span.
 * **sr** - Server Receive: The server has received the request and will start processing it.
 The difference between this and `cs` will be combination of